romainducrocq/moocs/freecodecamp/Pytorch_For_Deep_Learning/README.md

 - Part 3: Working with Images & Logistic Regression in PyTorch
 - Part 4: Training Deep Neural Networks on a GPU with PyTorch
 - Part 5: Image Classification using Convolutional Neural Networks in PyTorch
+- Part 6: Classifying CIFAR10 images using ResNets, Regularization and Data Augmentation in PyTorch

 ****